dipoesan/katacoda-testing/project 3/step3.md

 In your current directory, there is a folder called `darey.io`.
-Navigate into it and download the `index.html` file of `darey.io`.
+Navigate into it and download the `index.html` file of the `darey.io` website.